JuliaRobotics/TORA.jl/docs/src/install.md

 After the command above, you are pretty much done.

-!!! tip "You are good to go."
+!!! tip "You are good to go"

     I recommend you to go and follow the [tutorial](@ref Tutorial) now.